GIEBench/GIEBench/Readme.md

 `--folder_path`: This parameter indicates the path to your model's results folder.

 `--csv_path`: This parameter indicates the path to the csv file that holds all your model score results.
+Finally, the csv file records the correctness of your model with the Prompt you chose.
 ## Citation

 **BibTeX:**